n3times/penta-1000/README.md

 Family of emulators for the classic Pentatronics 1000 calculator.

-The engine itself is written in C (see **common** folder) and can be used to write emulators for different platforms.
+The engine itself is written in C (see **engine** folder) and can be used to write emulators for different platforms.

 Currently, there are are 2 Command Line Interface emulators for MacOS:
 - **mini** is a minimalistic bare bones emulator that provides basic functionality.